 Warning: The installation should be performed by an experienced administrator only.

 Hint: Since version 15.2.x the Enterprise Server does only work with certificates in PEM format.
 The server uses now OpenSSL 1.1.1.j with TLS1.3.
 We have implemented a procedure of automatic conversion of your installed PFX or CRT certificates to the PEM format, which may require an additional restarting of the Password Depot Server after the first run.
-If the server still cannot load the SSL certificate after restart you have to convert your existing certificate into the PEM format manually.
+If the server still cannot load the SSL certificate after restart you have to manually convert your existing certificate into the PEM format.
 Please click here for detailed instructions.